 Peachtree Fine Properties can advise you on which types of inspections you need and where to find a licensed inspector.
-You can also look in the yellow pages or online for home inspection associations and home inspectors.
+You can also search online for home inspection associations and home inspectors.
 Be sure to shop around and find an impartial inspector.

 Do a Title Search